GavinHigham/Tiny-Universe-Engine/datastructures/ecs_notes.md

 			Signifies that non-universal entities should continue existing in its observed area.
 On creation should iterate over universal components to create any observable phenomenon expected at its position? (ex: "Universe" entity is universal, responsible for creating galaxy entities, which create star entities, which create planet entities)
 			Should also be universal to prevent them being immediately culled?
 			Can provide list of observed entities
+		RemoteObserver
+			Can observe a single entity from anywhere, basically makes observed entity universal.
 		ShaderPipeline
 			Contains geometry, vertex and fragment shaders, as well as the linked program - refcounted so it can be shared?
 			Contains information about inputs/outputs?
 Could parse out of the shaders / snippets for validation.